ronak20somani/LA-Metro-Bike-Share-Trip-Network-/README.md

     - Use Decision Tree classifier to predict the passholder type
 ### 9. Conclusion

-> We need to create a .py file also where we will define all the functions and call them to get the output.
+> Created a .py file also where we will define all the functions and call them to get the output.

-### Participants
-* Ronak
-* Zara
-* Dhruvin
-* Sagar
-* Saju Chacko Rajan